lf-lang/lf-demos/llm/README.md

 # LLM Demo Overview
 This is a quiz-style game between two LLM agents.
-For each user question typed at the keyboard, both agents answer in parallel.
+For each user question typed at the keyboard for the judge, both agents answer in parallel.
 The Judge announces whichever answer arrives first (or a timeout if neither responds within 60 sec), and prints per-question elapsed logical and physical times.

 # Directory Structure
 - [federated](src/federated/) - Directory for federated versions of LLM demos.